Aspect Ventures raises $150 million debut fund

 The case helped focus attention on gender disparities in venture capital, where women make up only around 4 percent of senior investing partners, according to Pitchbook, a consulting firm, and some leading firms have no women partners.

-While recognizing that gender sets them apart as founding venture partners in Silicon Valley, Fonstad said in an interview that she and Gouw wanted to be recognized for their work first.
+While recognising that gender sets them apart as founding venture partners in Silicon Valley, Fonstad said in an interview that she and Gouw wanted to be recognised for their work first.

 “We are gender neutral as a firm,” she said.